Chrasmus/SDCN_June18_T3_P1_Path_Planning/README.md

+### **Path Planning**

+## Writeup
+---

+### Udacity Course, October 2017 cohort

+**Self-Driving Car Engineer Nanodegree Program**

+**Project 'MPC Controller', June 2018**

+**Claus H. Rasmussen**

+---

+# Drive a car down a highway with other cars using your own path planner, in the Udacity simulator.

+[//]: # (Image References)

+[Pp1]: ./Path_Planning_2018-06-25.png "Particle filter simulation"

+The software is based on the framework, that was provided by Udacity for this project.
+The initial path planner is based on the lessons and the accompanying video with guidelines and examples.

+My primary adition to the code is a path planner, that checks for other cars in the other lanes, when the car is coming too close to the car in front of it (at 40 meters, code: main.cpp line 277).
+The path planner (code: main.cpp, lines 289-371) check the other lanes in a distance of 30 meters in front of and behind the cars.
+If it is too close to the car in front of it _and_ a lane beside is free, the car changes lanes.
+The brake is set approximately 10 m/s2 and the acceleration is set to approximately 7.5 m/s2 (code: main.cpp lines 365-371).

+During the test it was possible to drive for more than 10 minutes, som 6.5 miles, without any errors (screenshot from simulator):
+![alt text][Pp1]

+Todo next time: make the path planner cost based.

+---
+---
+---

+## **This section was provided by Udacity to help set up the coding environment etc.**

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).